taosdata/TDengine/docs/en/12-taos-sql/10-function.md

 **More explanation**:

-- FIRST(\*) can be used to get the first non-null value of all columns;When querying a super table and multiResultFunctionStarReturnTags is set to 0 (default), FIRST(\*) only returns columns of super table; When set to 1, returns columns and tags of the super table.
+- FIRST(\*) can be used to get the first non-null value of all columns; When querying a super table and multiResultFunctionStarReturnTags is set to 0 (default), FIRST(\*) only returns columns of super table; When set to 1, returns columns and tags of the super table.
 - NULL will be returned if all the values of the specified column are all NULL
 - A result will NOT be returned if all the columns in the result set are all NULL